hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 .. code-block:: yaml

-    participant_address: "participant.svc"
+    participant_address: "participant"
     svSponsorPort: "5014"
     svSponsorAddress: "https://TARGET_CLUSTER.network.canton.global"
     scanPort: "5012"
     scanAddress: "https://TARGET_CLUSTER.network.canton.global"
-    # Replace with the user id in your IAM that you want to use to log into
+    # Replace SV_WALLET_USER_ID with the user id in your IAM that you want to use to log into
-    # the wallet as the SV party.
+    # the wallet as the SV party:
     validatorWalletUser: "SV_WALLET_USER_ID"
     clusterUrl: "TARGET_CLUSTER.network.canton.global"
     auth: